 - In a small saucepan, combine milk and pudding mix.
 Cook and stir over medium heat until mixture comes to a full boil.
 Cool.
 Cut cake into 1-in. slices; spread with jam.
 Cut into 1-in. cubes.
 Place cubes jam side up in a 3-qt. trifle or glass bowl.
 Drizzle with orange juice.

-- Place macaroons in a food processor, cover and pulse until coarse crumbs form.
+- Place macaroons in a food processor or blender; cover and process until coarse crumbs form.
 Set aside 1/4 cup crumbs for garnish; sprinkle remaining crumbs over cake cubes.
 Top with berries and pudding.
 Cover and refrigerate overnight.

 Originally published as Raspberry Vanilla Trifle in Taste of Home's Holiday & Celebrations Cookbook Annual 2004, p95